LoopKit/Loop/README.md

 Loop is an app template for building an automated insulin delivery system.
 It is a stone resting on the boulders of work done by many others.

 Loop is built on top of [LoopKit](https://github.com/LoopKit/LoopKit).
-LoopKit is a set of frameworks that provide data storage, retrieval, and calcluation, as well as boilerplate view controllers used in Loop.
+LoopKit is a set of frameworks that provide data storage, retrieval, and calculation, as well as boilerplate view controllers used in Loop.

 Please understand that this project:
 - Is highly experimental